Here's what to expect from your first session

 Trigger point therapy - direct pressure is applied to the area and held still

-Joint mobilisations - pressure is applied to the joints to increase movement
+Joint mobilizations - the pressure is applied to the joints to increase movement

 Dry needling - very fine needles are placed into the tissue.
 It can cause a small twitch effect in the area.